Ishikkaa/bookshelf/README.md

 # 🚧 Known Limitations

-This project is designed as a portfolio demo.

-In production I would add:
-cloud image storage,
-payment gateway integration,
-rate limiting and
-monitoring
+In a production environment, this system would be extended with cloud-based media storage, payment integration, rate limiting, observability (metrics, logging, tracing), and automated scaling strategies.

 ---